The Best GPS for Your Boat: From Basics to Bells and Whistles

 What Have We Learned?

-Well, the first thing to point out is there are numerous manufacturers of GPS units for the marine community.
-I wanted to feature the names and units that I felt were popular and spanned the affordable price bands.
+We've learned that a GPS is as important to boating as life jackets, anchors and dock line.
+The first thing to point out is there are numerous manufacturers of GPS units for the marine community.
+In this review, I wanted to feature the best boat and marine GPS names and units that I felt were popular and spanned the affordable price bands.

 In essence, whether you're spending $100 or $1000, the aim is the same.
 You want a GPS unit that does the basics, such as allows you to mark way points, acts as a compass and tells you your position on the ocean.
 The other features are nice to have, but having them often comes at an increased cost.

-As with all of these things, you will ultimately decide what GPS unit is best for your boat, and you'll decide how much you want to spend.
+As with all of these things, you'll ultimately decide what marine GPS unit is best for your boat, and you'll decide how much you want to spend.

 It'll be a decision based on the type of boating that you undertake.
 For inland waters and the rivers, you don't need to pay big.
 You just want a reliable device to keep you on course.